About This Chapter

 26. The Griffin in Greek Mythology: Creature, Story & Meaning

-Griffins, animals that are half-eagle, half-lion, represented wisdom, strength, and cunning in Greek mythology.
+Griffins, animals that are half eagle and half lion, represented wisdom, strength, and cunning in Greek mythology.
 They were also believed to hoard and protect gold, according to stories from the Silk Road and myths about the Arimaspians.
+Learn more about them in this lesson.

 27. Who is Horkos in Greek Mythology?